UWrc/UWrc.github.io/docs/tools/r.md

 ```
 :::

 Now R will install packages in your designated directory instead of your Home directory, and you will avoid disk storage management issues later on.
+Don't forget to bind your designated directory when you run R, which we cover below and you can learn more about [**in the container tutorial**](https://hyak.uw.edu/docs/hyak101/containers/syllabus).

 :::caution
 If you plan on using multiple R versions you will want to set `R_LIBS` appropriately with each different container (i.e., R version) used so packages compiled against one version of R don't conflict with another.
 Using sub-folders with names matching that version of R is sufficient.